NasoohOlabi/Stegasus/README.md

 - [X] Migrate Typoceros to java to solve the lang_tool bottle neck
 - [ ] Double check masked stego no name changing!
+- [ ] Decode Emojier
+- [ ] use extract_pos masking. issue: emoticons appear after and which doesn't make since!